-This article is designed to help you figure out whether a corporation or a limited liability company (LLC) is best for your business.
+This article is designed to help you figure out whether a corporation or an LLC for your business.
 Which one is going to be better for your business?
 Which one will be easier to create and maintain?
 Although this article cannot give you a firm answer one way or the other, it will attempt to show you the advantages and disadvantages of both corporations and LLCs.

 Is an LLC Right for You?

+If you plan on your business owning property, you will seriously want to consider forming your business as an LLC to avoid the problem of double taxes.
 This issue may crop up if the business is formed as a corporation.
 This double tax problem arises if the business owns property that appreciates in value and the business is formed as a corporation.

 Is a Corporation Right for You?

-- Unlike a LLC, a corporation has a great incentive system built directly into the structure of the business that can help small business retain great employees.
+Finally, unlike an LLC, a corporation has a great incentive system built directly into the structure of the business that can help small businesses retain great employees.
 Corporations can offer their best employees stock options that, in addition to providing an incentive for employees to remain with a business, also provide an incentive for an employee to continue working diligently for the business.

 Is an S Corporation Right for You?